 (Hmm – Bailey can eat faster than I can take photographs!)

 However it was a short step from HTML to discovering blogs, although I did have a few false starts with the blogging platforms and tools I chose.

 Finally I settled on self-hosted WordPress.org (like this blog) and tried a few different models for generating an income from a blog.

 - Some people swore by putting adverts on your own blog – I managed to get myself banned by inadvertently breaking Adsense's T&Cs

-- Others recommended Affiliate Marketing – this is probably still my favourite, but needs good sources of interested traffic – AND products that make a decent return. $10 won’t cut it!
+- Others recommended Affiliate Marketing – this is a good choice, but needs plentiful sources of interested traffic – AND products that make a decent return. $10 won't cut it!

 - Many people told me I “must have a digital product of my own” – and because I enjoyed writing I decided to produce my own eBooks, and still get a little income from sales of books I wrote years ago.

 Here are some of the ways I have made money online, and the experiences I have gained.